merterkoc/mongo_pool/README.md

 # MongoDB Connection Pooling - Mongo Pool

-## New features in 1.3.1
+## New features in 1.3.3

-* Connection leak detection added
+* Dynamic Expansion and Maintenance of Connection Pools [NEW]
-  <p> "Connection leak" refers to the situation where an application fails to properly release or close resources (typically connections, memory, etc.), causing them to gradually accumulate and exhaust.
-These resources continue to be used as the application runs, depleting over time.
-This can lead to performance degradation, increased memory usage, and even system crashes.</p>
+  <p> Connection pools can dynamically expand when faced with high demand.
+Unused connections within a specified period are automatically removed, and the pool size is reduced to the specified minimum when connections are not reused within that timeframe.</p>

-## How to migrate from 1.2.0 to 1.3.0
+## Get Started

 * To use MongoDb PoolService you need to create a new Mongo Pool Configuration object.
 You can use the following code